Student Clubs & Activities

 Energy and Environment Club.
 The HBS Energy and Environment Club aims to develop the next generation of leaders in the energy and environment (E&E) sectors by providing a forum for education on E&E related issues, and by serving as a facilitator for communication between the HBS community and the E&E sectors.

 Harbus Foundation.
 The Harbus Foundation is the nation's only foundation run by MBA students.
-Funded by the Harbus News Corporation, it has an endowment of over $1 million and provides annual grant awards to organizations promoting education, literacy, and journalism in the Boston area.
+The Harbus Foundation manages an endowment of over $1 million and provides annual grant awards to organizations promoting education, literacy, and journalism in the Boston area.

 HBS Volunteers Club.
 The HBS Volunteers Club exists to inspire, organize, and facilitate community volunteer programs for members of the Harvard Business School community.
 The HBS Volunteers Club works with partners at local organizations to create opportunities for HBS students to engage with the Cambridge and Greater Boston communities to advance important social issues like education, health care, housing, and professional development.